genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/07_foundation-login.md

 }
 ```

-- Then you want to add the required config to the router config that you use.
+- Then add the required config to the router config that you use.
 For example, you'll want to set up the `Login` class to be used on the `/login` route, and pass in its required settings.
 See [customising login](#customising-login).
 ```javascript
 { path: '', redirect: 'login' },
 {